 Being a small town, Bel Air does not have a public transit system used by locals to get to and from work.

-The education level of Bel Air citizens is very high relative to the national average among all cities (21.84%): 38.21% of adults in Bel Air have a bachelor's degree or even advanced degree.
+The citizens of Bel Air are very well educated compared to the average community in the nation: 38.21% of adults in Bel Air have a bachelor's degree or even advanced degree.

 The per capita income in Bel Air in 2018 was $40,731, which is middle income relative to Maryland, and wealthy relative to the rest of the US.
 This equates to an annual income of $162,924 for a family of four.
 However, Bel Air contains both very wealthy and poor people as well.